python4ESAC/python4ESAC/source/pure_python/running.rst

   the printing has to be explicitly requested with the print command.
 To print multiple variables, just separate them with a comma after the print command: ``print a, 1.5, "spam"``.
-To print variable within strings use the following syntax: ``print ("This is a integer: %d, this is a float: %f, and is a string: %s" % (5, 3.141, "spam"))``
+To print variables within strings use the following syntax: ``print ("This is a integer: %d, this is a float: %f, and is a string: %s" % (5, 3.141, "spam"))``